Semitone: 5-limit just intonation

-Extended just intonations
+Extended just intonation

 In 7 limit tuning there is the septimal diatonic semitone of 15:14 available in between the 5 limit major seventh (15:8) and the 7 limit minor seventh / harmonic seventh (7:4).
 There is also a smaller septimal chromatic semitone of 21:20 between a septimal minor seventh and a fifth (21:8) and an octave and a major third (5:2).
 Both are more rarely used than their 5 limit neighbours, although the former was often implemented by theorist Cowell, while Partch used the latter as part of his 43 tone scale.

 Under 11 limit tuning, there is a fairly common undecimal neutral second (12:11), but it lies on the boundary between the minor and major second (150.6 cents).
 In just intonation there are infinitely many possibilities for intervals that fall within the range of the semitone (e.g. the Pythagorean semitones mentioned above), but most of them are impractical.

 In 13 limit tuning, there is a tridecimal 2/3 tone (13:12 or 138.57 cents) and tridecimal 1/3 tone (27:26 or 65.34 cents).

 In 17 limit just intonation, the major diatonic semitone is 15:14 or 119.4 cents, and the minor diatonic semitone is 17:16 or 105.0 cents, and septendecimal limma is 18:17 or 98.95 cents.

 Though the names diatonic and chromatic are often used for these intervals, their musical function is not the same as the meantone semitones.
 For instance, 15:14 would usually be written as an augmented unison, functioning as the chromatic counterpart to a diatonic 16:15.
 These distinctions are highly dependent on the musical context, and just intonation is not particularly well suited to chromatic use (diatonic semitone function is more prevalent).